jgers32/jgers32/README.md

 - My research focuses on <a href="https://mopsdev.bw.edu/~bkrupp/aq/view.php">air quality</a>, and I am a <a href="http://osgc.org/recipients/">NASA OSGC scholar</a> for the 2022-2023 school year.
 My side projects focus on automating plant watering by soil sensing, while also recording the temperature and humidity.

-- I'm currently working on rebuilding my <a href="https://juliagersey.xyz">personal website</a> to be a Django web app.

 - Connect with me on <a href="https://www.linkedin.com/in/juliagersey/">LinkedIn</a>!

 - Pronouns: `She/Her`